-During the three months ended August 31, 2022, the cost of our non-controlling interest in Kealii Okamalu was \$183,647.
-This amount is composed of our portion of the operating loss of the Quinn River Joint Venture and our loss on equity investment.
-There was no comparable expense during the first quarter of fiscal 2022.
+During the six months ended November 30, 2022 and 2021, income (loss) associated with the non-controlling interest in Kealii Okamalu was \$173,060 and \$3,500, respectively.
+This amount is composed of the third-party portion of the operating loss of the Quinn River Joint Venture and our loss on equity investment.